-Bedrock groundwater was known to have been impacted as a result of mining activities within the Dry Fork area since the 1990's.
-Efforts were made to monitor the extent of the contamination as well as extract contaminated water with sulfate concentrations in excess of 20,000 mg/L. During the extraction period which lasted between 1998 and 2003, the geologic, hydrologic conditions within the Dry fork area were studied exhaustively and are summarized in more detail below.
-Through various monitoring and extraction wells (Dwg.
-No. 454-T-0415) the impacted groundwater was determined to be confined to Bingham Canyon and its bedrock flow path impeded by local structures resulting in mine contact waters reporting to down canyon alluvium.
+Bedrock groundwater is known to have been impacted as a result of mining activities within the Dry Fork area.
+Efforts were made to monitor the extent of the contamination as well as extract contaminated water with sulfate concentrations in excess of 20,000 mg/l.
+During the extraction period which lasted between 1960s and 2003, the geologic, hydrologic conditions within the Dry fork area were studied extensively and are summarized in more detail below.
+Through various monitoring and extraction wells (Figure 2) the impacted groundwater was determined to be confined to Bingham Canyon and its alluvial and bedrock flow path impeded by local structures resulting in mine contact waters reporting to down canyon alluvium.
 Mining operations were modified in 2004 resulting in a change in Dry Fork plume management strategies.
-This plan details those strategies.
+Kennecott placed waste rock in Bingham Canyon beginning in 1998 through the present, which covered most of the monitoring wells in Bingham Canyon.
+Monitoring is now performed from wells at the mouth of the canyon.